AndrewTweddle/Super15FantasyLeague2012/README.md

 # Status of the project

-At this point I have uploaded the C# application and some of the R and Powershell scripts.
+At this point I have uploaded the C# application and all of the R and Powershell scripts.

 I still need to:
-* Add the Powershell module used to step one through the planning and recording steps for each round.
+* Add the Powershell module used to step through the planning and recording steps for each round
-* Add the Powershell profile script for configuring the virtual drive for the Fantasy League code.
+* Add the Powershell profile script for configuring the virtual drive for the Fantasy League code
 * Add instructions on how to run the process
 * Add any other documentation to improve accessibility
-* Add the various data files that were inputs and outputs to various steps in the process.
+* Add the various data files that were inputs and outputs to various steps in the process
-* Test that any outstanding dependencies, such as hard-coded file paths, have been "virtualized".
+* Test that any outstanding dependencies, such as hard-coded file paths, have been "virtualized"
 * Test that my refactorings have not broken the application